npetestArtifact/ASE2024/INSTALL.md

 ### Using Source Code

-NPETest is built on [EvoSuite](https://github.com/evosuite/evosuite).
+NPETest is built on [EvoSuite](https://github.com/evosuite/evosuite), and please follow the installation instructions of EvoSuite to install NPETest.
+The source code for NPETest is in a [tool](../tool) directory.

 To run experiments in a dockerized environment, build a docker image via the following command.
 ```
 docker build -t smartfix --build-arg CORE=40 .